loftware/docs/README.md

 - [Website](http://loftware.org)
 - [GitHub org](http://github.com/loftware)
 - [Incubation Area](http://github.com/loft-nest)
-- Loft forums (TODO: create these) and join our
+- Loft forums.
+Unless Swift wants to offer an area of its forums for Loft discussion, we'll establish a discourse server.
+Someone needs to check the Swift forums code of conduct to see if it is compatible with, or can replace, the Loft one.
 - [Discord server](https://discord.gg/2AkrfW)

-## Community

-- Need code of conduct
-- Need home for discussions (MLs, forums, etc.)

 ## Peer Review